robgal519/RaportGenerator/README.md

 11. type `py -m pip install -r requirements.txt`
 12. use the script by typing `RaportGenerator.py -h`

-# How to use it on one and only one true system
+# How to use it on superior Linux system

 1. python is always pre-installed, but make sure that you have python3
 2. git is always pre-installed so use it to download this repo